nitinlodhi019/MediScan/README.md

 - Uses Keras 3 API (compatible with `.keras` and `.h5`).
 - If you face version issues, ensure your local `keras` + `tensorflow` are similar to what you used on Kaggle.
 - Default image size is 224x224.
 Adjust in `app/services/preprocessing.py` if different.
+- There is a Gatekeep model directory, you can ignore or remove.
+It just for the Documented code.

 ## 📘 Resources